Jet Propulsion Laboratory

-Managed for NASA by the California Institute of Technology, the Jet Propulsion Laboratory (JPL) is the lead U.S. center for robotic exploration of the solar system.
+Managed for NASA by Caltech, the Jet Propulsion Laboratory is the lead U.S. center for robotic exploration of the solar system.
 In addition to its work for NASA, JPL conducts tasks for a variety of other federal agencies.

-JPL's main 72-hectare (177-acre) site is at the foot of the San Gabriel Mountains near Pasadena, California.
-In addition, JPL manages the worldwide Deep Space Network (DSN), which communicates with spacecraft and conducts scientific investigations from its complexes in California's Mojave Desert near Goldstone; near Madrid, Spain; and near Canberra, Australia.
+JPL's main 177-acre site is at the foot of the San Gabriel Mountains near Pasadena, California.
+In addition, JPL manages the worldwide Deep Space Network, which communicates with spacecraft and conducts scientific investigations from its complexes at Goldstone, in California's Mojave Desert; near Madrid, Spain; and near Canberra, Australia.

 Students and researchers in the planetary science option at Caltech have access to many off-campus telescopes, computers, and laboratories.